Constitutional SNP Array Karyotyping, Constitutional Chromosome Microarray Analysis (CMA)

 Specimen Collection Criteria

-Collect: One Green-top Sodium Heparin tube and one Lavender-top EDTA tube.
+Collect: One Dark Green-top Sodium Heparin tube and one Lavender-top EDTA tube.
 (Min: 3.0 mL each tube)

 Gently invert tubes to mix specimen.